Superficial Cortical Venous Network

 Dominant Trolard Pattern.
 The Trolard is dominant with anastomosis to a smaller Labbe.
 This Trolard can probably be sacrificed.
 Notice also a somewhat strange pattern of inferior frontal venous drainange coming over the anterior portion of the SSS to empty contralaterally.

 Dominant Rolando with connection to the deep middle cerebral vein.
 Numerous anastomoses between “superficial” and “deep” system make this classification somewhat misleading.
 Its important to keep this in mind.
-Here, a large trolard (red) is continuous inferiorely with the deep middle cerebral vein (the most inferior red arrow) draining into the cavernous sinus.
+Here, a large Trolard (red) is continuous inferiorly with the deep middle cerebral vein (the most inferior red arrow) draining into the cavernous sinus.